 I've created an official v1.0.0 discussion thread in the community forums.
 Head over there to leave a comment!

 Finally, I'd like to announce that this is the start of Feathers UI Release Week.
 Hold on… did I say week?!
 Yes, there's a lot more in store.

-I plan to release several useful new open source projects related to OpenFL and Feathers UI.
+I've released several useful new open source projects related to OpenFL and Feathers UI.
 Get ready for some new build tools, micro-frameworks, and utility libraries to make development easier.

 Josh Tynjala, Feathers UI